zachmdsi/tcp-in-c/README.md

-A basic TCP server implementation includes:
+# TCP Server in C

+This program is a basic implementation of a TCP server in C. For learning purposes only.

+## RFC-793 Overview

 - Connection Establishment